keshon/melodix-player/README.md

 ## Features Overview

-The bot aims to be an easy-to-use yet powerful Discord music player beastie.
+The bot aims to be an easy-to-use yet powerful music player beastie.
 Its key objectives include:

 - Playback single/multiple tracks or playlists from Youtube added by title or URL.
 - Playback of radio streams added via URL.
 - Access the history of previously played tracks with sorting by play counts or duration.
-- Handling playback interruptions (in case of network failures) - Melodix will try to resume the playback.
+- Handling playback interruptions due to network failures — Melodix will try to resume the playback.
 - Exposed Rest API to do various magic tasks outside of Discord commands.
 - Operate across multiple Discord servers.